nuxeo-archives/nuxeo-android/README.md

  * Nuxeo Android simple client (`nuxeo-android`)

     The Nuxeo Android application based on Nuxeo Automation Thin Client and Droid4Me library.
+    This module is deprecated since it relies on the deprecated automation-client.

  * Nuxeo Android connector (`nuxeo-android-connector`)